litlifesoftware/HistoryOfMe/README.md

 ## Status

-History of Me is still under **development**.
-The first release will probably be published in **mid 2021**.
-Crucial features are implemented, but need to be polished.
-German localization will be implemented soon.
+History of Me is now available on Google Play.
+Production binaries/APKs are also available on the [Release Section](https://github.com/litlifesoftware/HistoryOfMe/releases).
+Additional features are coming in next releases.
+This app is currently localized in:
+- `English`
+- `German`

 ## Pre-Release Setup

-While under **History of Me**'s early development, the `lit_ui_kit` dependency is liked using the git repository as source.
-The package will be updated rather frequently, so keep in mind to update your Flutter packages if you encounter liking issues on your local copy by running
-`flutter pub upgrade`
+While under **History of Me**'s development, the `lit_ui_kit` dependency is liked set to the git repository as source.
+The package will be updated rather frequently, so keep in mind to update your Flutter packages if you encounter issues on your local copy by running `flutter pub upgrade`

 ```yaml
     git: